wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 originate ICMPv4 packets even when the outgoing interface has not been assigned an IPv4 address.

 In such a situation, if the router has an interface that has been assigned a publicly routable IPv4 address (other than the loopback address), or if an IPv4 address has been assigned to the router itself (to the "loopback interface"), then that IPv4 address may be used as the source of originated ICMPv4 packets.
-If no IPv4 address is available, the router should use the experimental mechanism described in Requirement R-22 of Section 4.8 [RFC7600], which consists of using the dummy address 192.0.0.8 as the source address of originated ICMPv4 packets.
+If no IPv4 address is available, the router should use the mechanism described in Requirement R-22 of Section 4.8 [RFC7600], which consists of using the dummy address 192.0.0.8 as the source address of originated ICMPv4 packets.
 Note however that using the same address on multiple routers may hamper debugging and fault isolation, e.g., when using the "traceroute" utility.
-Note that this mirrors the behavior in Section 3 of
+This mirrors the behavior in Section 3 of {{RFC9229}}.
-{{RFC9229}}.

-In addition, {{I-D.draft-ietf-intarea-extended-icmp-nodeid}} provides a possible solution to this issue, by allowing the ICMP packet to carry a "host identifier" that can be used to identify the router that originated the ICMP by providing a unique IP address and/or a textual name for the node, in the case where each node may not have a unique IP address.
+{{I-D.draft-ietf-intarea-extended-icmp-nodeid}} provides a possible solution to this issue, by allowing the ICMP packet to carry a "host identifier" that can be used to identify the router that originated the ICMP by providing a unique IP address and/or a textual name for the node, in the case where each node may not have a unique IP address.

 # Implementation Status